Amended and Ratified by the General Membership 10/9/2017

 Section 6: Rules.
 All resolutions and reports presented to the Local’s membership at the Convention will allow for a question and answer period.
 All rules covering the conduct of a Convention or Special Meeting shall be developed by the Local Council and at the outset of said meeting, may be amended, but must be ratified by a 2/3rds majority vote.

 Section 7: Electoral Endorsements.
 The General Membership in Convention or Special Meeting is the only body authorized with making electoral endorsements on behalf of the Local.
-Unless otherwise authorized, members or committees of New Orleans DSA are forbidden from campaigning as representatives of DSA for candidates or ballot measures that the Local has not officially endorsed.
+Unless otherwise authorized, members or committees of New Orleans DSA are forbidden from campaigning as representatives of DSA for candidates or ballot measures that have not been officially endorsed by the Local, a Regional Organization to which the Local belongs, or National DSA.

 Section 8: Quorums.
-Unless specified otherwise in these bylaws, quorum of ten percent of the membership shall be required for valid meetings of the Convention, Special Meeting, or General Meeting.
-A quorum of forty percent of the membership plus one member shall be required for Electoral Endorsement votes.
+Unless specified otherwise in these bylaws, a quorum of ten percent of the membership in good standing shall be required for valid meetings of the Convention, Special Meeting, or General Meeting.
+A quorum of twenty-five percent of the membership in good standing plus one member shall be required for Electoral Endorsement votes.

 Article 3: Membership